 - $525 GSSW Affiliate (alumni, adjunct and field instructors)

-Our January-May, 2021 course is currently full, however, we are taking inquiries for future course dates.
+Our January-May, 2021 course is currently full, but, we are taking inquiries for future course dates.
 Please request information if interested in the Trauma Certificate.

 Bio: Rohini Gutpa, PsyD, MSW

-Rohini Gupta, PsyD, MSW is a clinical psychologist and works in private practice.
-Although a generalist, she provides mental health expertise in trauma, grief and loss, diversity issues, and disasters.
-She has developed the The Compassion for Helpers Initiative that provides consultation and training to providers and organizations working with communities that have experienced stress, adversity, and trauma.
+Rohini Gupta, PsyD, MSW, is a clinical psychologist who works in private practice.
+Although a generalist, she provides mental health expertise in trauma, grief and loss, diversity issues and disasters.
+She developed the The Compassion for Helpers Initiative which provides consultation and training to providers and organizations working with communities that have experienced stress, adversity and trauma.
 She also provides mental health services to providers impacted by vicarious trauma, compassion fatigue, and burn out.
-In addition to private practice, Dr. Gupta is an adjunct at the Graduate School of Social Work at the University of Denver, a clinical affiliate at the Graduate School of Professional Psychology and is on the Board of the Womxn’s March Denver where she also chairs their community engagement team.
-Prior to her current work, Dr. Gupta spent several years in private practice, and was on faculty at the Graduate School of Professional Psychology International Disaster Psychology where she directed the Trauma & Disaster Recovery Clinic.
+In addition to private practice, Dr. Gupta is an adjunct at the Graduate School of Social Work, a clinical affiliate at the Graduate School of Professional Psychology and is on the Board of the Womxn’s March Denver, where she also chairs their community engagement team.
+Prior to her current work, Dr. Gupta spent several years in private practice and was on faculty at the Graduate School of Professional Psychology International Disaster Psychology, where she directed the Trauma & Disaster Recovery Clinic.